-Find out why the relationship you build with a prisoner can have a lasting positive impact.
+Find out why the relationship you build with a prisoner can have a lasting, positive impact on them—and on you.

 Although people with loving, Christian parents do make choices that lead to prison, unhealthy home environments are more closely linked to criminal behavior.
 But why do abuse and neglect predispose children toward deviancy as adults?